-90. Paperwork Reduction Act Analysis.-This document contains proposed new or modified information collection requirements.
+92. Paperwork Reduction Act Analysis.-This document contains proposed new or modified information collection requirements.
 The Commission, as part of its continuing effort to reduce paperwork burdens, invites the general public and the Office of Management and Budget (OMB) to comment on the information collection requirements contained in this document, as required by the Paperwork Reduction Act of 1995, Public Law 104-13.
 In addition, pursuant to the Small Business Paperwork Relief Act of 2002, Public Law 107-198, see 44 U.S.C. § 3506(c)(4), we seek specific comment on how we might further reduce the information collection burden for small business concerns with fewer than 25 employees.

-91. Initial Regulatory Flexibility Analysis.-As required by the Regulatory Flexibility Act,167 the Commission has prepared an Initial Regulatory Flexibility Analysis (IRFA) of the possible significant economic impact on a substantial number of small entities of the proposal addressed in this Notice.
+93. Initial Regulatory Flexibility Analysis.-As required by the Regulatory Flexibility Act, the Commission has prepared an Initial Regulatory Flexibility Analysis (IRFA) of the possible significant economic impact on a substantial number of small entities of the proposals addressed in this Notice.
 The IRFA is found in Appendix C. We request written public comment on the IRFA.
 Comments must be filed in accordance with the same filing deadlines as comments filed in response to the NPRM and must have a separate and distinct heading designating them as responses to the IRFA.
-The Commission's Consumer and Governmental Affairs Bureau, Reference Information Center, will send a copy of this
+The Commission's Consumer and Governmental Affairs Bureau, Reference Information Center, will send a copy of this Notice, including the IRFA, to the Chief Counsel for Advocacy of the Small Business Administration, in accordance with the Regulatory Flexibility Act.